Directed and Multi-Informational Barcodes

 A multi-informational code is a barcode (usually 2-d) with more than one piece of information encoded within it.
 For example, the multi-informational barcode of <S>A100<L>1234<Q>10 translates into stock code "A100", Lot number "1234", and a quantity of "10", as shown in the example below.

 The same concept applies when using a GS1 multi-informational barcode.
-In the case of GS1 standards, "g/s" is a group separator code placed at the end of each set of data indicating to the scanner the end of variable length information.
-For example in GS1, the multi-informational scan of 01CW2g/s371g/s10154g/s would be translated by the Handheld solution as a variable length stock code (01) of "CW2", a variable length quantity (37) of "1", and a variable length lot (10) of "154", also, as shown in the example below.
+In the case of GS1 standards, "gs" is a group separator code placed at the end of each set of data indicating to the scanner the end of variable length information.
+The separator is the ASCII code 29 (hex 1d) not the characters "g" and "s".
+The group separator is not used at the end of fixed length field or at the end of the barcode.
+For example in GS1, the multi-informational scan of 01CW2gs371gs10154 would be translated by the Handheld solution as a variable length stock code (01) of "CW2", a variable length quantity (37) of "1", and a variable length lot (10) of "154", also, as shown in the example below.

-- The system will ignore any information in a multi-info barcode that it does not need
+- The system will ignore any information in a multi-info barcode not required on the current screen.